cdrage/kubeshift/README.md

 ## Introduction

-_Kubeshift_ is a multi-provider Python library for container orchestrators.
+_Kubeshift_ is a multi-provider Python library for Kubernetes (Kube) and Openshift (shift).
 We connect and communicate with each container orchestator 100% through their TLS (if available) HTTP API.

 __Features:__